name |

 - Suppression of quenching mechanisms

 Qualified candidates should possess or be completing a PhD in physics, chemistry, or related discipline with experience in time-resolved spectroscopy.
-Ultrafast spectroscopy or multidimensional spectroscopy a plus, as is familiarity with photophysics in molecular systems, organic semiconductors, or other excitonic systems.
+Ultrafast spectroscopy or multidimensional spectroscopy is a plus, as is familiarity with photophysics in molecular systems, organic semiconductors, or other excitonic systems.

 Recent publications: